l33pf/Crab/README.md

 ## Usage

 Examples of URL 'sets' are within the .CSV files found in the repo these consist of links we class as the URL seed set and then crawl through each page. one example is for Crawling Crypto newsites, another is for Sport and another for general news.
-Examples of use can be found in the wiki.

 <!-- JVM -->
 ## JVM